By Wendy Stoltz / Last Modified On January 22, 2023

 - Set "0" minutes

-- Once the Instant Pot reaches pressure, do a quick release of the pressure, watch out for the steam coming out, and enjoy your perfectly steamed Instant Pot broccoli!
+- Once the Instant Pot reaches pressure (Instant Pot beeps - depends on your make and model), quickly release the pressure, watch out for the steam coming out, and enjoy your perfectly steamed Instant Pot broccoli!

-The water is just enough to steam it, hence why some call it Instant Pot Steamed Broccoli.
+The water is just enough to steam it, so some call it Instant Pot Steamed Broccoli.

 Can I use broth to steam broccoli in an instant pot?

 Yes, you can use broth.
-Beef broth, veggie broth, and chicken broth all work and they add a little flavor as it steams into the broccoli.
+Beef, veggie, and chicken broth all work and add a little flavor as it steams into the broccoli.

 Can I use frozen broccoli in an instant pot?